BrettPost/Koi-Ponds/README.md

 # Koi-Ponds
-A React project to loosely resemble the game Star Realms.
+A React project to loosely resemble the card game Star Realms.

 # Dependencies